In a Nutshell:

 In our view, here are the two things you’ll like best about the Black Diamond TrailRider:

-On the other hand, if you don’t have a group of reliable assistants or you’d rather not have to rely on others to get you where you want to go, then you’re much better off getting a powered all-terrain wheelchair.
-In that regard then, a machine like this is self-selecting.
+On the other hand, if you don’t have a group of reliable assistants or would rather not rely on others to get you where you want to go, you’re much better off getting a powered all-terrain wheelchair.
+In that regard, then, a machine like this is self-selecting.

 Black Diamond TrailRider Review Conclusion